Sunday, 12 February 2023

 HISTORY & INSCRIPTIONS

-This temple is stylistically of the mid-late 9th century probably of the period of Rashtrakuta Krishna II circa 878-914 CE.
-Architecturally the monument is indeed impressively massive.
+This temple is stylistically from the mid-late 9th century, probably during Rashtrakuta Krishna II's reign, which lasted from 878 to 914 CE.
+Architecturally, the monument is impressively massive.

-Jayasimha, a Chalukya King probably the founder, carved out a region and ruled.
-He was immediately followed by Ranaraga who expanded and consolidated the kingdom.
+Jayasimha, a Chalukya King, probably the founder, carved out a region and ruled.
+He was immediately followed by Ranaraga, who expanded and consolidated the kingdom.
 However, not much is known about these two Chalukyan kings.
-It was Pulakesi I, the third king in the genealogical line, who made Badami, the capital of the kingdom in 543 CE and built a fort on the top of what is now known as the North hill.
-His son, Kirtivarma (1) with the assistance of Mangalesa his younger brother, conquered the neighbouring kingdoms of the Kadambas in the south- west, the Mauryas of the Konkana, the Kalachuris etc,.
-It was his celebrated grandson Pulakesi-II who extended the political boundaries of the kingdom far and wide from Narmada to Kaveri.
-He installed his younger brothers Jayasimhavarma in the north comprising Gujarath region and Kubja Vishnuvardhana in the eastern division while he ruled the central part from Badami.
+It was Pulakesi I, the third king in the genealogical line, who made Badami, the capital of the kingdom, in 543 CE and built a fort on the top of what is now known as the North Hill.
+His son, Kirtivarma (1), with the assistance of Mangalesa, his younger brother, conquered the neighboring kingdoms of the Kadambas in the southwest, the Mauryas of the Konkana, the Kalachuris, etc. It was his celebrated grandson Pulakesi-II who extended the political boundaries of the kingdom far and wide from the Narmada to the Kaveri.
+He installed his younger brother Jayasimhavarma in the north comprising the Gujarat region and Kubja Vishnuvardhana in the eastern division while he ruled the central part from Badami.
 However, he met with a crushing defeat at the hands of Pallava Narasimhvarman of Kanchi in 642 CE.
 Badami was 'terra incognito' for the next twelve years.
-In 654 CE, Vikramaditya - I, Pulakesi's son, succeeded in re-conquering the kingdom from the Pallavas.
-The kingdom grew further and was prosperous, strong and generally peaceful under the next three rulers in succession namely: Vinayaditya, Vijayaditya and Vikramaditya II in spite of their frequent, successful wars particularly with their arch enemy, the Pallavas others in the north.
-Kirtivarman- II, the son of Vikramaditya- II though capable and experienced in wars and administration, succumbed to the 756 CE onslaught by Dantidurga, the Rashtrakuta chief ruling the Ellora region.
+In 654 CE, Vikramaditya I, Pulakesi's son, succeeded in re-conquering the kingdom from the Pallavas.
+The kingdom grew further and was prosperous, strong, and generally peaceful under the next three rulers in succession, namely: Vinayaditya, Vijayaditya, and Vikramaditya-II, despite their frequent, successful wars, particularly with their arch enemy, the Pallavas, and others in the north.
+Kirtivarman-II, the son of Vikramaditya-II, though capable and experienced in wars and administration, succumbed to the 756 CE onslaught by Dantidurga, the Rashtrakuta chief ruling the Ellora region.
 This ended the Badami Chalukyan rule.
 The Badami region thus became a part of the Rashtrakuta kingdom.

-By 973 CE the Chalukyas till then keeping a low profile at the appropriate occasion seized and rose to power supplanting the Rashtrakutas.
-Later Kalyana in Bidar district, Karnataka had the fortune of becoming the capital of the kingdom and continued to be so till the ruling dynasty fell in about 1189 CE.
-However, Pattadakal gained some importance by becoming the headquarters of an administrative division known as Kisukadu 70 ruled by Nolamba Pallava Permanadi Singhanadeva as mandalika (feudatory) under Someshvara II, Bhuvanaikamalla, the Chalukyan king, around 1070 CE and hundred years later by Chavumda II of the Sindha family, a mandalika to Noormadi Taila- III the Chalukiyan king.
-Chavumda’s senior queen Demaladevi and their son Achideva by virtue of his position as prince were then enjoying Pattadakal.
+By 973 CE, the Chalukyas, till then keeping a low profile at the appropriate occasion, seized and rose to power, supplanting the Rashtrakutas.
+Later, Kalyana in Bidar district, Karnataka, had the fortune of becoming the capital of the kingdom and continued to be so till the ruling dynasty fell in about 1189 CE.
+However, Pattadakal gained some importance by becoming the headquarters of an administrative division known as Kisukadu 70, ruled by Nolamba Pallava Permanadi Singhanadeva as mandalika (feudatory) under Someshvara-II, Bhuvanaikamalla, the Chalukyan king, around 1070 CE, and a hundred years later by Chavumda II of the Sindha family, a mandalika to Noormadi Taila-III, the Chalukya king.
+Chavumda’s senior queen, Demaladevi, and their son Achideva, under his position as prince, were then enjoying Pattadakal.

 Ref

-1. A Hand book on World Heritage Series Badami, published by Archaeological Survey of India.
+1. A Handbook on the World Heritage Series, Badami, published by the Archaeological Survey of India.

 3. Temple architecture and Art of Early Chalukyas Badami, Pattadakal, Mahakuta, Aihole by George Michell.